You can make healthy probiotic mayonnaise in five minutes flat!

 Mayonnaise is a staple in our house.
 We use it on a ton of different foods.

-Sometimes it acts as a sauce for veggies, a dressing, a marinade, a binder for chopped meat or veggie salads… The list goes on.
+It can be a sauce for veggies, a dressing, a marinade, or a binder for chopped meat or veggie salads… and the list goes on.

 I’m not a big fan of commercial mayo and its polyunsaturated oil and hydrogenated fats.

 While olive oil is great for French aioli I find it to be too heavy for a traditional American mayo.
 I like to use avocado oil for my homemade mayonnaise.
 Avocado oil is a very healthy oil full of monounsaturated fat.

 I’m still trying to figure out how I can make mayo with butter, but until then…

 Lacto-Fermented Whey Adds Probiotics and Helps to Preserve It.